since1968/stat-blocks/homebrewery/src/gladiator.markdown

 ### Design Notes
 The Gladiator is intended for close quarters fighting against humanoids.

 - The archetype is roughly a mix of Hoplomachus and Murmillo.
-It owes more to [Brad Pitt in Troy](https://www.youtube.com/watch?v=NQ62frK74u0) than to historical gladiators.
+It owes more to [Brad Pitt in Troy](https://www.youtube.com/watch?v=NQ62frK74u0), not even a gladiator!, than to history.
 - Pit Fighter and Pit Master takes portions of the UA Spear Master feat and Polearm Master feat.
 - Strength Before Death is the same as the 18th level Samurai feature.
 - Unarmed strike damage is intended to stay several levels behind the Monk.